UPDATE: Antiretroviral Therapy

 The clinician should involve the patient in the decision-making process when determining whether to implement ART.
 The clinician should review the benefits and risks of treatment for each individual patient.
 (III)

 In typical clinical practice, durable suppression of viral replication to undetectable levels may be achieved in approximately 80% of cases.
 The maximal suppression of viral replication is generally associated with gradual increases in the CD4 count and clinical stabilization or improvement of HIV-associated symptoms.
 When maximal suppression is not attainable due to the inability to construct an effective regimen for the patient, partial viral suppression (≥0.5 log reduction, or 3-fold, from baseline viral load value) and stable CD4 counts are reasonable alternative goals.
 However, incomplete suppression of viral replication may be associated with continued immunologic and clinical deterioration and the evolution of additional resistance mutations.
 Patients who are unable to adhere strictly to complex medication regimens are those most likely to develop HIV-drug resistance and to face limited future ART options (see Section IV: The Importance of Patient Adherence).
-Most patients will benefit from ART, provided that they are able to take the medications reliably.
-It is the clinician’s responsibility to involve the patient in the decision-making process when deciding whether to implement ART.
 The clinician needs to review the benefits and risks of treatment for each individual patient (see Table 2).

 III.
 WHEN TO INITIATE ART IN PATIENTS WITH CHRONIC INFECTION

 Public health guidance currently recommends that all patients living with HIV be treated with antiretroviral therapy (ART) to reduce transmission of HIV in a strategy commonly known as “treatment as prevention.”
 This Committee strongly supports the idea of treatment as prevention.